Florida panhandle: Politics

-The politics of the Florida Panhandle vary considerably depending on location.
-The western Panhandle, particularly the Emerald Coast, was one of the earliest areas to shake off its Yellow Dog Democrat roots, and since the 1990s has become the most Republican part of Florida.
-Pensacola, Fort Walton Beach, Destin and Panama City regularly give Republicans close to or over 70% margins in state and national elections.
+The politics of the Florida panhandle vary considerably depending on location.
+The western panhandle, particularly the Emerald Coast, was one of the earliest areas to shake off its Yellow dog Democrat roots, and since the 1990s has become the most Republican part of Florida.
+Fort Walton Beach, Destin and Panama City regularly give Republicans close to or over 70% margins in state and national elections.
 However, Tallahassee and Gadsden County tend to be strongly Democratic.
-In the 2008 Presidential election, John McCain received 421,287 votes (60.1%) in the Panhandle, while Barack Obama received 279,206 votes (39.9%).
+In the 2008 presidential election, John McCain received 421,287 votes (60.1%) in the panhandle, while Barack Obama received 279,206 votes (39.9%).

+Under the 2023–2033 decennial reapportionment, the Florida panhandle is split between Florida's 1st congressional district, represented by Jimmy Patronis (R–Fort Walton Beach), and Florida's 2nd congressional district, represented by Neal Dunn (R–Panama City).